hbirole/Building-apps-with-vector-database/Readme.md

 # 🧠 Building Applications with Vector Databases

 This project showcases six powerful application types built using vector databases.

-It is based on the [**Building Applications with Vector Databases**](https://www.deeplearning.ai/short-courses/vector-database-applications/) course by **DeepLearning.AI** and **Tim Tully**, with examples implemented using **Pinecone** (but adaptable to other DBs like FAISS, Chroma, Qdrant, Weaviate, pgvector, etc.).
+Have Fun!
+Reach out if you have any questions or need further assistance: https://himanibirole.com/
 ---

 ## 📚 Table of Contents